With its distinctive wedge footprint, it has been one of Fort Worth’s most iconic buildings for more than a century.

 The February 5 clip says the triangular shape of the lot (A7 on this Tarrant Appraisal District map) conforms to the angle of Houston Street and the Jennings-Daggett survey boundary.
 (The Edison Building—as in the Edison exchange—is the telephone company building.)

-The construction contract for the building was let on August 16, 1906.
-Plans for the building were reduced from ten to seven stories to save money.
+The construction contract for the Flatiron Building was let on August 16, 1906.
+The height of the building was reduced from ten to seven stories to save money.
 The building opened in July 1907.
 Clip is from the August 18, 1906 Telegram.

 The Flatiron Building is one of two adjacent Sanguinet and Staats-designed buildings that features swastikas.